 Students can choose to explore the disciplines of performing and/or designing.
 For the practical units students choose to work as performers or designers (design students may choose lighting, sound, set, or costume).

-As part of the GCSE course you will In GCSE Drama you will get the opportunity to...
+As part of the GCSE course you will

 - Take part in exciting workshops - Take trips to the theatre - Showcase work in front of staff, students and parents - Discover your favourite styles and forms of theatre

 ...and so much more!